Share this Article

 Returning the apartment to its original condition

 In some cases, you may have made alterations to the apartment.
-If you changed the lampshades or added a custom wall finish, you’ll need to put the original ones back and paint out that designer color, unless you have the landlord’s authorization in writing.
+If you changed the lampshades or painted the walls your favorite shade, you’ll need to put the original ones back and paint over that designer color, unless you have the landlord’s authorization in writing.
 If there’s a provision in the lease requiring you to restore the apartment to its original state, that will be your responsibility and if you don’t get it done, the landlord to make those changes with funds from your security deposit.

 If you are breaking the lease, your deposit may see deductions